Installation

 Unsupported

-, it means you should compile the kernel yourself, KernelSU won't and never provide a boot image for you to flash. - If the app shows
+, it means you should compile the kernel yourself, KernelSU will not and never provide a boot image for you to flash. - If the app shows

 Not installed